Fern Hobbs: Later life

 After the Copperfield affair, Hobbs continued as Governor West's secretary.
 She visited the Union County town of Cove in February 1914, also to investigate complaints about a saloon.
 A local election had declared the town "dry," but a county election had declared the entire county "wet."
 On advice of a judge, the mayor of Cove stated that he was unable to determine whether the saloon was legal or not, but expressed deference to the governor's wishes.
 Hobbs did not order the saloon closed down.

 Despite speculation around the country that Hobbs would run for governor of Oregon, she did not seek the office.

 In early 1915, West appointed Hobbs to the Oregon Industrial Accident Commission in January 1915, just prior to the end of his one term as governor.
 Hobbs' departure from that post later in the year was not without controversy; she offered her resignation to the Oregon State Senate as a bargaining maneuver, in exchange for its support of a contentious workmen's compensation bill.
 Senators speculated that her letter was presented in coordination with the ex-governor, in an effort to embarrass the Senate.
 Subsequently, the legislature passed a law permitting appointive heads (such as the governor) to recall officials from appointed positions.
 Then-governor James Withycombe accepted Hobbs' resignation.
 At the time, she expressed regret for not completing her term, and announced her intention to return to Portland.

 Upon returning to Portland, Hobbs practiced law.
 Women's rights groups promoted Hobbs as a candidate to run for governor, but she never ran for office.
 Within a few years Hobbs became the commissioner of Oregon State Industrial Accident Commission, working on getting taxes due on the Oregon & California Lands.
 In 1917, with the United States entering World War I, she began a long association with the Red Cross.
 From 1917 to 1922 she worked in Europe, including time spent as the chief of the casualty division in Paris, France.
 In that position Hobbs was responsible for notifying dead soldiers' next of kin.
 She returned to Europe in the 1930s, working in the Rhine Valley when it was occupied by France.

 Upon returning to Oregon, Hobbs worked as a secretary for business manager of the Oregon Journal newspaper, retiring in 1948.

 The Oregon writer Stewart Holbrook interviewed her in the early 1950s, a few years after her retirement, observing that she "still weighs 104 pounds.
 Her eyes are clear and blue behind her glasses.
 There is not a gray hair on her head.
 She lives as quietly as she has always lived, except for those dreadful few days so long ago [concerning Copperfield]."
 Holbrook noted during his interview that "the subject of Copperfield bores her" and concluded his account of her as follows:

-Fern Hobbs died on April 10, 1964, at the age of 80, and was buried at the Hillsboro Pioneer Cemetery in Hillsboro, Oregon.
+Fern Hobbs died on April 10, 1964, at the age of 80.